szabgab/rust.code-maven.com/pages/rocket-multi-counter-using-encrypted-cookies.md

 We saw that the user can pretend to have any number in the counter by using `curl` or some other client where it is easy to send in any cookie.

-This is another [counter examples](https://code-maven.com/counter) where we'll use encrypted [private cookies](https://rocket.rs/v0.5/guide/requests/#private-cookies).
+This is another one of the [counter examples](https://code-maven.com/counter) where we'll use encrypted [private cookies](https://rocket.rs/v0.5/guide/requests/#private-cookies).

 There are only a few changes from the free-text cookie version.